aaryagupta15/Student_management_system/README.md

 # Student_management_system
 The Student Management System has become an essential tool for educational institutions of all sizes, from small primary schools to large universities.
-In this tutorial, we’ll create such a Student Management System Project in Python using Tkinter and MySQL.
+We’ll create such a Student Management System Project in Python using Tkinter and MySQL.

 It will help to manage the following tasks:
 1. Add new data of a student.